usnistgov/FIPS201/_FIPS201/frontend.md

     and it is mandatory, unless the cardholder does not have a government-issued email account at the time of credential issuance.
 Optionally, up to twenty retired key management keys may also be stored on the PIV Card.
 See [Section 4.2.2.5](frontend.md#s-4-2-2-5).
-- The *PIV Card Application Administration Key* is a symmetric key used for personalization and post-issuance activities, and it is optional.
+- The *PIV Card Application administration key* is a symmetric key used for personalization and post-issuance activities, and it is optional.
     See [Section 4.2.2.6](frontend.md#s-4-2-2-6).
 - The PIV Card MAY include additional key(s) for use with secure messaging.
 These keys are defined in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73) or [[SP 800-78]](../_Appendix/references.md#ref-SP-800-78).